Adam Dutkiewicz: Awards and nominations

-Under Dutkiewicz production work KillSwitch Engage album The End of Heartache won best won best album at the 2004 Metal Hammer Golden Gods Awards.
+Under Dutkiewicz production work Killswitch Engage album The End of Heartache won best won best album at the 2004 Metal Hammer Golden Gods Awards.
 The title track also gained the band their first Grammy nomination for best metal performance at the 47th Annual Grammy Awards.
 Since then the group have garnered two more Grammy Nominations in the same category for “In Due Time” (2014) and “Unleashed” (2020) Killswitch Engage has also won 3 Boston Music Awards and their 2006 album As Day Light Dies was nominated for album of the year in 2007.
 In 2009 their second self titled record won best international album at that years Bandit Rock Awards.
 Their albums Disarm the Descent and Incarnate were both nominated for metal album of the year at the Loudwire Music Awards.
 In 2012 Alive or Just Breathing was inducted into the Decibel Hall of Fame.

+He also produced the As I Lay Dying album An Ocean Between Us, the lead single "Nothing Left" was nominated for best metal performance at the 50th Annual Grammy Awards.